hvillar/docker-openvpn-arm/README.md

 ### It Doesn't Stomp All Over the Server's Filesystem

-Everything for the Docker container is contained in two images: the ephemeral run time image (giggio/openvpn-arm) and the `$ovpn-data` data volume.
-To remove it, remove the corresponding containers, `$ovpn-data` data volume and Docker image and it's completely removed.
+Everything for the Docker container is contained in two images: the ephemeral run time image (hecvidi/docker-openvpn-arm) and the `ovpn-data` data volume.
+To remove it, remove the corresponding containers, `ovpn-data` data volume and Docker image and it's completely removed.
 This also makes it easier to run multiple servers since each lives in the bubble of the container (of course multiple IPs or separate ports are needed to communicate with the world).